Bouca

-Bouca is a town located in the Central African Republic prefecture of Ouham.
+Bouca is a town located in the Central African Republic prefecture of Ouham-Fafa.
 It is not far east of Bossangoa at the Fafa river.

 History

 On 21 March 2013, the town was overtaken by rebels of the Séléka coalition.
 On 9 September 2013 armed Anti-balaka fighters attacked the town killing at least three people.
 On 4 March 2021 Bouca was recaptured by government forces.

 Climate

 Köppen-Geiger climate classification system classifies its climate as tropical wet and dry (Aw).